gregorycoppola/bayes-star/README.md

 1. using logic -- the QBN generalizes (though in a complex way) first-order logic
 2. using ideas from classical Bayesian Networks -- allows us to create a generative story based on "causality"

+## Did you Literally Build AGI?
+The QBN as I am presented it is trained on **artificial data**.

+It will be AGI when the QBN is trained on **real web-scale data**.

+Right now, the QBN only "thinks about" very simple worlds that I encoded by hand.
+But, if we assume that the LLM has "world knowledge", then the only problem to get full AGI is to transfer the knowledge from the LLM to the QBN.

+That, I claim would be full AGI.
+Right now, I repeat, the QBN is trained on "toy universes" that I made up programmatically.

 ## Documentation

 I have the notes for a paper, but have to clean them up.
 So, the paper is coming.